lter/im-manual/site-personnel.md

 ## Making individual updates

 Sometimes, it's important to add an individual to your site right away.
-To add key personnel to your site between major updates, [**log in to LTERHub**](https://lternetwork.force.com/lterhub/s/login/) and choose the teal-colored \<Start a Support Case\> button.
-Include the new user's name, role, and email address.
+To add key personnel to your site between major updates, simply email Marty with the new user's name, role, and email address.
 The LNO will create a contact and a user for them and trigger a message for them to log in and fill in other key information.

 Once a user is created and they have logged in, they are able to update their own information from their user profile in the top right corner.
 User-editable information includes email (which automatically updates the login email within 24 hours), site and institutional affiliations, ORCID, social media accounts, and research interests.

-If information needs to be updated that is not user-editable (or a user is unwilling to edit their own information), start a support case, as above, and describe the needed change(s).
+If information needs to be updated that is not user-editable (or a user is unwilling to edit their own information), email Marty and describe the needed change(s).

 ## Making bulk updates **(new January 12, 2022)**